dipesh227/dreampixeltechnology/README.md

 **Your Vision, Amplified by AI.**

 DreamPixel is a powerful, all-in-one AI-powered content creation suite designed to help creators, marketers, and campaigners produce stunning visual content in seconds.
-Generate high-impact YouTube thumbnails, professional ad banners, and timely political posters with ease.
+It features a secure authentication system, user-specific data storage, and server-side encryption for sensitive information.

 ## ✨ Key Features

 -   **Multiple Content Tools**:
-    -   **YouTube Thumbnail Generator**: Create click-worthy thumbnails by emulating popular creator styles.
-    -   **Ad Banner Generator**: Produce professional ad banners in various aspect ratios using proven marketing styles.
-    -   **Politician's Poster Maker**: Generate impactful posters for political campaigns based on specific themes and party branding.
+    -   YouTube Thumbnail Generator
+    -   Ad Banner Generator
+    -   Politician's Poster Maker
--   **Secure User Authentication**: Sign in with your Google account to save and manage your creations.
+-   **Secure Google Authentication**: Sign in to save and manage your creations securely.
+-   **Database Encryption**: User-submitted prompts and feedback are encrypted at rest in the database using `pgsodium` for enhanced privacy.
 -   **Flexible AI Provider Support**:
-    -   Use the application's **default Google Gemini** provider out-of-the-box.
+    -   Use the application's **default Google Gemini** provider.
     -   Integrate your own API keys for **Custom Gemini**, **OpenRouter**, and **OpenAI (GPT-4 & DALL-E 3)**.
--   **Live API Key Validation**: Instant feedback in the settings modal to confirm your API keys are valid.
+-   **Live API Key Validation**: Instant feedback to confirm your API keys are valid.
--   **Interactive & Modern UI**:
-    -   A vibrant, colorful UI with a "glassmorphism" aesthetic.
-    -   An interactive neon mouse trail and glowing hover effects.
-    -   An animated background that synchronizes with AI generation tasks for beautiful visual feedback.
+-   **Interactive & Modern UI**: A vibrant, colorful UI with a neon mouse trail, glowing hover effects, and an animated background that synchronizes with AI generation tasks.
--   **Personalized History**: Like and save your favorite creations, which are stored securely and tied to your user account in a Supabase database.
+-   **Personalized History**: Like and save your favorite creations, stored securely and tied to your user account.
--   **Advanced AI Prompt Engineering**: Sophisticated, multi-step prompt generation ensures high-quality, relevant, and creative outputs.

 ---